Can Knowledge Graphs Reduce Hallucinations in LLMs? : A Survey: Abstract

 \section{Abstract}

 The contemporary LLMs are prone to producing hallucinations, stemming mainly from the knowledge gaps within the models.
 To address this critical limitation, researchers employ diverse strategies to augment the LLMs by incorporating external knowledge, aiming to reduce hallucinations and enhance reasoning accuracy.
 Among these strategies, leveraging knowledge graphs as a source of external information has demonstrated promising results.
-In this survey, we conduct a comprehensive review of these knowledge-graph-based knowledge augmentation techniques in LLMs, focusing on their efficacy in mitigating hallucinations.
-We systematically categorize these methods into three overarching groups, offering both methodological comparisons and empirical evaluations of their performance.
-Lastly, the paper explores the challenges associated with these techniques and outlines potential avenues for future research in this emerging field.
+In this survey, we comprehensively review these knowledge-graph-based augmentation techniques in LLMs, focusing on their efficacy in mitigating hallucinations.
+We systematically categorize these methods into three overarching groups, offering methodological comparisons and performance evaluations.
+Lastly, this survey explores the current trends and challenges associated with these techniques and outlines potential avenues for future research in this emerging field.